 The MA (Hons) in Classical Studies is a four-year course run by the School of Classics.
 The first two years focus on Greek and Roman literature, art and culture.

 In your first year, you will explore some of the most dynamic literary and artistic achievements of archaic and classical Greek and Roman culture, ranging from Homer’s epic poetry, the art, drama and philosophy of classical Athens, to the glories of Augustan Rome.

-In second year you will take modules that further extend and refine your knowledge of Greek and Latin literature.
-This year covers the art and literature of the Late Roman Republic, and explores early Greek poetry and philosophy.
+In your second year, you will take modules that further extend and refine your knowledge of Greek and Latin literature.
+This year covers the art, literature and philosophy of two periods of dramatic social and political change, early Greece and the Late Roman Republic.

 There is no compulsory language element in the Classical Studies MA (Hons), although you can choose to study Latin or Greek through optional modules.
 The Classical Studies programme is extremely flexible and also allows you to take sub-honours modules from the Ancient History (MA) programme, which will deepen and broaden your understanding of the historical background to Greek and Roman culture.

 The analytical skills you gain in your first two years will prepare you to continue exploring a wide range of texts and topics at a more advanced level in your third and fourth years (Honours level).